 #205 ~

-29-23 win over Johnstown in the d6/9 Championship puts Coach at #205 and in sole possession of the d9 mark, Nov.
-19
+29-23 over Johnstown in d6/9 Championship puts Coach in sole possession of the d9 mark, November 19th

-For a comparison of all Bison Football Coaching Records and all of the Season Records of Bison Football go
+Compare all Bison Football Coaches' Records and all of the Season Records

 HERE

-Courtesy of Coach Kristofer Albright of C.A.H.S. , we have recently been provided with a comprehensive
+Courtesy of the Coaching Staff at C.A.H.S. , we have been provided with a comprehensive

-history of wins and losses since the very beginning, along with many pictures from old Bison yearbooks.
-This
+history of wins and losses since the very beginning along with many pictures from old Bison

 Other Pages of Historic Interest